Sparse Attention as Compact Kernel Regression: Sparse Attention via Compact Kernels

 We now formalize the connection between sparse attention mechanisms and kernel regression with compact support kernels.
 Starting from the kernel view of attention described in \S\ref{subsec:attention_and_kernel_methods}, we investigate how replacing the Gaussian kernel implicit in softmax attention with compact-support kernels naturally induces locality and sparsity.

 \paragraph{Normalized ReLU and Epanechnikov kernel.}

 Consider the Epanechnikov kernel mentioned earlier in \S\ref{subsec:attention_and_kernel_methods}, a compactly supported kernel widely used in kernel density estimation.
-Replacing the Gaussian kernel with the Epanechnikov kernel, we can rewrite it in terms of the query $\bm{q}$ as
+Replacing the Gaussian kernel with the Epanechnikov kernel, yields the following query-key interaction and normalized attention rule: